STB (TV channel)

 STB (СТБ) is a Ukrainian commercial television network.
-Today, the coverage area of the network is 85% of Ukraine's territory.
-It is broadcast in all Oblast administrative centers and all Ukrainian cities with a population greater than 50,000.
-It occupies the 1st place in the list of the leading TV networks in Ukraine.
+Currently, the network's coverage reaches 85% of Ukraine's territory.
+It broadcasts in all oblast regional administrative centers and every Ukrainian city with a population over 50,000.
+It ranks as the top TV network in Ukraine.

-The channel is a part of Starlight Media broadcasting group, created by Victor Pinchuk.
+The channel is a part of the Starlight Media broadcasting group, established by Victor Pinchuk.